All Guides

 As temperatures drop at night, moisture in the air inside your tank condenses on the internal walls and drips down into the fuel.
 This water accumulation causes two serious problems:

-1. Corrosion: Water at the tank bottom corrodes steel tanks and degrades plastic over time 2.
-Microbial contamination: Water provides the environment for bacterial and fungal growth
+1. Corrosion: Water at the tank bottom corrodes steel tanks and degrades plastic over time

 The Sludge Problem